 Luci is a painter, she studied at the Slade and from ‘90s also worked in artists collectives on media art projects.
 From ‘98 she taught for 5 years in the Photography Department at UCA Rochester.
-In 2012 Luci participated in the inaugural year of the studio programme at Turps Art School and is currently a mentor on their Correspondence Course.
+In 2012 Luci participated in the inaugural year of the studio programme at Turps Art School and after was a mentor on their Correspondence Course.

 She works predominantly in watercolour with images sourced from her imagination however looking at drawing in its widest sense has always been an important part of her practice.
 Drawing and a sense of line are core to her work.

 Elyssa Sykes-Smith is an interprofessional artist working at the intersection of public art, architecture, performance, health and climate psychology research, and education.
-She holds an MFA (Distinction) from Architectural Association School of Architecture, London, and a BFA (Hons) in Sculpture at National Art School, Sydney.
-Drawing is at the core of Elyssa’s practice implemented as a thinking, communication and research tool; sketching preliminary ideas for public artworks; and in the manifestation of spatial drawing installations and video works.
+She holds an MFA (Distinction) from Architectural Association School of Architecture, London.

-Elyssa assists with the management of the Eye to Pencil.
+Elyssa assists with the administration of Eye to Pencil.